MHKace/Walkthroughs/Hacktify/Clickjacking.md

 <h2>How Clickjacking Works?</h2>

 Clickjacking uses an iframe to load a vulnerable website on top of an attacker's controlled domain.
 In the above diagram, you can see there are two web pages let us call them A and B. Website A: A website vulnerable to clickjacking that says "You won a free iPhone!" so that the victim gets lured by "Claiming the Prize!"
 Website B: It is an attacker-controlled website wherein you have the option to "Pay" This is the exact scenario of how Clickjacking works.
 Attackers create an attractive website, in our case website A, to lure the victim.
-Create an iframe and load it in the attacker-controlled domain which is website B. In this manner, the attacker manages to fool the victim and make him pay while attracting him for a free prize!
+Create an iframe and load it in the attacker-controlled domain, website B. In this manner, the attacker manages to fool the victim and make him pay while attracting him for a free prize!
 So this is how the Clickjacking attack is performed. <br>

 <h2>Severity</h2>